ARTenshi/robovision_ros1/3_rgbd/README.md

 pc = ros_numpy.numpify(msg)
 ```

-As we mentioned before, the point cloud contains the 3D position in the space of EACH pixel, and therefore the dimensions of our array is the same as de dimensions of our image
+As we mentioned before, the point cloud contains the 3D position in the space of EACH pixel, and therefore the dimensions of our array are the same as de dimensions of our image

 ```
 rows, cols = pc.shape